mctrl-io/mctrl/README.md

 -

-Mission18: Invent the First Robotic Person (seriously)
+Mission 18: Invent the First Robotic Person (seriously)

 Or, Unveiling the Perfect Corporate Executive